iterative/dvc.org/content/docs/use-cases/data-registry/tutorial.md

 ```

 Once you `git commit` and `git push` this info to a project that's connected to
-[DVC Studio], anyone on your team can see it and filter or search across all
+DVC Studio, anyone on your team can see it and filter or search across all your
-your projects in the <abbr>model registry</abbr>.
-Although the artifact above is
+projects in the <abbr>model registry</abbr>.
+Although the artifact above is not
-not a model, you can change the filters to use it for any type of artifact:
+a model, you can change the filters to use it for any type of artifact:

 ![Show Registry Datasets](https://static.iterative.ai/img/registry-show-datasets.gif)